-Professor Katrina Lee joined the faculty at The Ohio State University Moritz College of Law in 2011 after an accomplished career in complex litigation spanning more than 12 years.
-Professor Lee has represented Fortune 100 companies in all litigation phases, including discovery, trial, appeal, and dispute resolution proceedings.
-At a national law firm, she was elevated to equity partner in her seventh year of practice, making her one of the youngest ever in that firm’s history to achieve that distinction.
+Professor Lee joined the faculty at Moritz in 2011 after a career in complex litigation spanning more than 12 years.
+She has represented Fortune 100 companies in all litigation phases, including discovery, trial, appeal, and dispute resolution proceedings.
+At a national law firm, she was elevated to equity partner in her seventh year of practice.